Rear boundary fencing

 Building, damp and external repairs are classed as planned works (to be dealt with within three months) wherever possible.
 Any Health and Safety issues will be dealt with appropriately and within the appropriate timescales.
 Blocked drains, gullies or manholes will be cleared by our building team, approved contractor or, if it is a shared drain, referred to United Utilities.

 Building repairs include repairing steps, walls, paths, etc., to your property which may present a Health and Safety risk.
 Any repairs relating to work that you have done is your responsibility to maintain, e.g. new and extended patio area, decking, etc.

-We have recently introduced a Tree Policy.
-This has been devised to set out what we will do to manage our tree inventory, and what service we will provide when you request any tree work to be done.
+Our Tree Policy sets out what we will do to manage our tree inventory and what service we will provide when you request any tree work to be done.

-We have committed to carry out a rolling inspection programme of all the trees on our property.
-When you request any kind of tree work, we will carry out an inspection within ten working days, and advise you what work we will do.
+When you request any kind of tree work, we will carry out an inspection within ten working days and advise you what work we will do.

 This requested tree work falls into four categories:

-- Category A is emergency work that will be carried out immediately.
+Category A – emergency work that will be carried out immediately.

-- Category B work, such as trees affecting property, will be done within three months.
+Category B – work, such as trees affecting your property, will be done within three months.

-- Category C work, such as approved pruning work, will be done within six months.
+Category C – work, such as approved pruning, will be done within six months.

-- Category D work is the trees identified as not having any specific need to have any work done.
-It will then be re-inspected within 12 months to see if any work is then necessary.
+Category D – trees identified as not having any specific need to have any work done.
+It will be re-inspected within 12 months to see if any work is necessary.

-In line with local councils, we will not undertake any work on trees that is requested purely for lack of light reasons, unless it is causing a severe degree of light loss.
+In line with local councils, we will not undertake any work on trees that is requested purely for lack of light reasons, unless it is causing a severe amount of light loss.